If you wish to place a skip on any part of the highway (public road) in Hammersmith & Fulham, you must apply to us for skip licence.

-The minimum period for a skip licence is one month.
+The minimum period for a skip licence is 14 days.
 You should always apply for a licence for the full duration of time that you will require the skip to be on the highway.
 If you find you need it beyond this time, you will need to renew your licence at least five working days before the original licence expires.
 You will also need to renew any parking suspensions at least 5 working days before the date required.

 Renewal of a licence is not automatic and depends on several factors including other planned works in the area, planned events in the borough and compliance with the original licence.
 Failure to meet the terms and conditions of your licence may result with it being revoked or a renewal licence application being refused.
 If your licence is revoked you must immediately remove your skip from the highway.

 You do not need a licence to place a skip on private land.
 However, you must take due care if using the highway to load or unload.
 If a skip lorry needs to cross a footway to gain access to private land, you must construct a temporary crossing on the footway to protect it and deploy a banksman with relevant traffic management to the area.

 If you need any advice please email the licensing and enforcement officer at firstname.lastname@example.org or call us on 020 8753 4807 or 020 8753 3447.